cahyoPermono/vssbe/README.md

-# VSSBE - VSS Backend Proxy Server
+# ICOGNIS Backend Proxy Server

 This project is a backend proxy server built with Hono and Node.js.
 It proxies requests to an external VSS (Vehicle Security System) API, providing a simplified interface and a single point of entry for frontend applications.